KayDeeTee/RotNSearchMod/README.md

 f => fc, 1 = fc, 0 = no fc

-so `s:hello; c:me` searches for charts that have hello in the subtitle text as well as me in the charter text
+so `S:hello; c:me` searches for charts that have hello in the subtitle text as well as me in the charter text

 and a blank category like searching for just `censored` will match either track or charter name.